 (Based on Fall 2013 data)

 The Master’s in Mathematical Finance (M.M.F.) is offered by IIT Stuart in partnership with the IIT College of Science Applied Mathematics Department.
 This professional, non-thesis interdisciplinary program offers advanced education in theoretical, computational and business aspects of relevant quantitative methodologies.
-Learn more about the M.M.F. degree, ranked in the top 32 financial engineering programs by The Financial Engineer (2014), and the top 25 mathematical finance programs by QuantNet (2013).
+Learn more about the M.M.F. degree, ranked 23rd by The Financial Engineer (2015), and ranked in the top 25 mathematical finance programs by QuantNet (2013).
 Review course descriptions.

 Learn More and Apply